Crowdfunding Your Startup or Small Business

 Small business owners and entrepreneurs are reaping the benefits of the Jump Start Our Businesses Startup Up Act – JOBS Act, signed into law in 2012, which paved the way for equity and debt-based crowdfunding.
 What is crowdfunding and how can you prepare for it?
 Learn more about the “how to’s” of crowdfunding (below) and how your business can benefit from this financing strategy.

-Many small business owners and entrepreneurs have successfully raised capital through rewards-based and gift-based crowdfunding.
-Changes via the JOBS Act now allow entrepreneurs to raise investment capital online.
+Crowdfunding Basics: Many small business owners and entrepreneurs have successfully raised capital through rewards-based and gift-based crowdfunding.
+Changes via the JOBS Act now allow entrepreneurs to raise investment capital online on SEC-regulated platforms.
 Entrepreneurs can broadly market and advertise their offerings.
-Currently, however, only accredited investors can participate in these offerings.
+The SEC first allowed accredited investors to participate in online offerings, and on May 16, 2016 Title III crowdfunding took effect, which means ordinary people can now invest in startups and businesses.
 Read about these changes, including advice and general guidance by clicking here.

 Crowdfund Capital Advisors was founded by “the three guys” who led the charge to make equity and debt-based crowdfunding.
 The website has great information – free tips and educational material, as well as resources for purchase.
 Sherwood Neiss, Jason Best and Zak Cassady-Dorion (members of SBE Council) are successful entrepreneurs, and help entrepreneurs around the world tap into the power and promise of crowdfunding.
 They wrote the book Crowdfund Investing for Dummies.